High-resolution chirplet transform: from parameters analysis to parameters combination: Window shape analysis of CT and its rotation-window extension

 The WVD of this window $h_{\sigma, \beta}(t)$ is calculated as

-Obviously, the shape of $W_{h_{\sigma, \beta}}(t,\omega)$ is an oblique ellipse centered at the origin (see Fig. 1), and affected by two parameters, i.e., $\beta$ and $\sigma$.
+Obviously, the shape of $W_{h_{\sigma, \beta}}(t,\omega)$ is an oblique ellipse centered at the origin in the TF plane (see Fig. 1), and affected by two parameters, i.e., $\beta$ and $\sigma$.
 Maybe, the parameter $\beta$ determines the direction of the ellipse axis, and the parameter $\sigma$ determines the size of the ellipse.
 To make this issue clear, let us consider a level curve of $W_{h_{\sigma, \beta}}(t,\omega)$, which is given by

 where $C$ is a positive constant (i.e., percentage of the maximum energy).